Arya Stark: Season 3

-Arya, Gendry, and Hot Pie encounter Thoros of Myr, a Red Priest who is a member of the Brotherhood Without Banners, a group of men sent by Ned to restore order in the Riverlands.
-As Thoros takes them to the Brotherhood's hideout they encounter the Hound, a captive of other Brotherhood men.
-The Hound is brought before the Brotherhood's leader, Ser Beric Dondarrion, and after Arya accuses him of Mycah's murder Beric sentences him to trial by combat.
-The Hound wins, to Arya's fury, and is released by Dondarrion.
+Arya, Gendry, and Hot Pie encounter Thoros of Myr, a priest of R'hllor who is a member of the Brotherhood Without Banners, a group of men sent by Ned to restore order in the Riverlands.
+As Thoros takes them to the Brotherhood's hideout, they encounter the Hound, who is a captive of other Brotherhood men.
+The Hound is brought before the Brotherhood's leader, Ser Beric Dondarrion; after Arya accuses him of Mycah's murder, Beric sentences him to trial by combat.
+The Hound wins—to Arya's fury—and is released by Dondarrion.
 Arya is further enraged when the Brotherhood sells Gendry to Melisandre.
-She escapes the Brotherhood soon afterward only to be captured by the Hound, who intends to take her to The Twins to ransom her to her brother Robb.
-However, as they arrive the Freys betray the Starks and slaughter their forces, with Arya barely escaping the massacre.
+She escapes the Brotherhood soon afterward, only to be captured by the Hound, who intends to take her to the Twins to ransom her to her brother Robb Stark.
+However, as they arrive, House Frey betrays the Starks and slaughter their forces, with Arya barely escaping the massacre.
 In the aftermath of their escape, Arya encounters a Frey soldier bragging about his role in desecrating Robb's corpse.
 Arya stabs the soldier to death, marking the first time she has deliberately killed another person.

 Season 4

 Arya and the Hound encounter Polliver in a tavern; Arya reclaims Needle and uses it to kill Polliver to avenge Lommy.
 They also encounter Rorge and Biter, Jaqen's fellow prisoners, and Arya kills Rorge after recalling he had threatened to rape her.
 The Hound takes Arya to the Vale to ransom her to her aunt Lysa Arryn, only to be turned away at the Bloody Gate when they are informed that Lysa has apparently committed suicide.
 Returning from the Bloody Gate, they are approached by Brienne of Tarth, who had sworn to Catelyn Stark to take Arya to safety.
-Distrusting Brienne's allegiances, the Hound attempts to kill her but Brienne defeats the Hound and he is seemingly mortally wounded.
+Distrusting Brienne's allegiances, the Hound attempts to kill her, but Brienne defeats the Hound, leaving him seemingly mortally wounded.
 Arya manages to hide from Brienne in the confusion, and after Brienne leaves, Arya takes the Hound's silver, leaving him to die.
 She then encounters a Braavosi captain, who offers her passage to Braavos after she gives him the iron coin.

 Season 5

-Arya arrives in Braavos and is accepted into the House of Black and White by a man who wears Jaqen H'ghar's face.
+Arya arrives in Braavos and is accepted into the House of Black and White by a man who 'wears' Jaqen H'ghar's face.
 He begins to train her.
-After impressing Jaqen with her ability to lie undetected by convincing a terminally ill girl to drink poison, Arya is given the assignment of assassinating a corrupt insurance salesman.
+After impressing Jaqen with her ability to lie undetected by convincing a terminally ill girl to drink poison, Arya is given the assignment of assassinating a corrupt insurance salesperson.
 However, she is distracted from her mission by the arrival in Braavos of Ser Meryn Trant.
 Assuming the identity of the girl she had poisoned, Arya disguises herself as a prostitute and infiltrates a brothel, where she kills Meryn.
-However, when she returns to the House of Black and White she is caught by Jaqen, who chides that Arya has not dissociated from her identity and that as a result wearing another person's face will poison her.
+However, when she returns to the House of Black and White, she is caught by Jaqen, who chides Arya for not dissociating from her identity and, as a result, for wearing another person's face, which will poison her.
 Arya is subsequently struck blind.